danieldulaney/danieldulaney.github.io/content/posts/arraylist-part-1/index.md

 # The `AppendList` interface

-We want a list list that lets you append a new item while you hold references to other items it contains.
+We want a list that lets you append a new item while you hold references to other items it contains.
 In addition to creating a new (empty) list, we'll want to do three main things:

 - Get an item by index anywhere in the list (we'll return an `Option` in case the index is out of bounds)